open-cluster-management-io/policy-collection/README.md

 ```

 After updating the ClusterRoleBinding, you can delete the subscription and run the deploy script again or
-simply wait for the next time the subscription controller synchronizes the resources.
+simply wait for the subscription controller to synchronize the resources.

 ### Policy Generator